 11) Line 132: Can authors give a quantitative value for what they mean by “fits data remarkably well”?

-The original model predicts a range of prey sizes that a given predator can prey upon in a sustainable way (i.e., the capture is successful, and the energetic reward is greater than the energetic expense).
+The original model by Portalier et al (2019) predicts a range of prey sizes that a given predator can prey upon in a sustainable way (i.e., the capture is successful, and the energetic reward is greater than the energetic expense).
 Therefore, we cannot do the same test as we do in the current manuscript.
 However, in the original study (Portalier et al., 2019), in pelagic systems, and for predators that meet the assumptions of the model, 80% (for species-based data) and 90% (for individual-based data) of observed predator-prey interactions fall into the predicted rage of prey sizes.
 We added this piece of information in the manuscript (l.
 208-209 p.
 10).
+Moreover, predictions of food web structure for 10 pelagic food webs were compared to predictions by the allometric niche model using the True Skills Statistics (Portalier et al 2019).
+Portalier et al’s model proved much more accurate.
+However, for brevity reasons, we do not discuss those results in the current manuscript.

 12) Line 136: Unclear which model is meant by “this model”.
 The one in Portalier 2019 or the one in the current ms?
 It is the Portalier et al. (2019) model.
 We clarified this point.